The Disappearance of Willi Koeppen

 In 1911, an American philanthropist gifted a library to Melbourne.
 Northcote’s ‘Carnegie Library’ still stands on High Street, and is now used as council offices.

-The Degraves Street Subway is a thirty metre underpass, providing an underground entrance to Flinders Street Station.
-It has a long, and varied, history.
+The Degraves Street Subway is a thirty metre underpass, connecting Flinders Street to Flinders Street Station, with a long and surprising history.

 From upmarket apartments, to a low budget boarding house, and back again: this is the story of The Gatwick Hotel.